 Like on Twitter, a Facebook hashtag ties the conversations of different users into one stream.
 But unlike Twitter and Instagram, where many people have public accounts and their posts can be seen by anyone, most people's Facebook posts and accounts are private.
 This means that even if individuals are using hashtags, they aren't searchable.
 The result?
 The hashtags you can search for on Facebook tend to be published by influencers, brands, and publishers, rather than by individuals.

-Here's what a hashtag stream on Facebook looks like, using #WorldNutellaDay as an example:
+Here's what a hashtag stream on Facebook looks like, using #MotivationMonday as an example:

 Most of the good stuff takes place in the center of this page.
-For the hashtag #WorldNutellaDay, you'll see there are a whole bunch of ways to toggle the hashtag stream -- even more than we have on Twitter: Top (the default), Latest, Photos, Videos, Pages, People, Places, Groups, Apps, and Events.
+For the hashtag #MotivationMonday, you'll see there are a whole bunch of ways to toggle the hashtag stream -- even more than we have on Twitter: Top (the default), Latest, People, Photos, Videos, Shop, Pages, Places, Groups, Apps, and Events.

-- Top: A stream of Facebook posts using that hashtag that have seen the most engagement -- which usually means tweets from influential people or brands that have a lot of followers.
-In this case, a video from the brand Nutella itself garnered the most engagement and got a top seat.
+- Top: A stream of Facebook posts using that hashtag that have seen the most engagement -- which usually means posts from influential people or brands that have a lot of followers -- and your Facebook friends posting using the hashtag.

-- Latest: A stream of public Facebook posts using the hashtag, usually by influencers, brands, or publishers -- like a food blogger posting a tutorial on how to make a Nutella hazelnut cake for #WorldNutellaDay.
+- Latest: A stream of public Facebook posts using the hashtag, usually by influencers, brands, or publishers -- like a fitness guru posting an instructional workout video.

 - Photos: A stream of public Facebook posts using the hashtag that have photos in them.